 Fertilizer, one of the major costs in crop production, changes more in price each year than many other input costs.
-Table 1 illustrates these fluctuating prices as well as how the price for the source of nitrogen fertilizer changes from year to year.
+This articles addresses how farmers can reduce their fertilizer costs by selecting the most economical source for the fertilizer they need.

 Farmers are increasing their soybean plantings for 2017, which likely means some are shifting to soybeans-after-soybeans.
 This article looks at what you should be considering at planting time as you consider changing your cropping sequence.